 This doesn’t include houses, gardens, or military bases, so don’t go squatting on someone’s porch, but it does allow people to enjoy the land and inland water for their well-being.
 The only stipulation is that you must do so responsibly and safely and stay a reasonable distance from home.
 In general, you must respect other people’s interests, care for the environment, and take responsibility for your actions.
 You can read more about it here.

 So, mind the sheep and close the gate!

 Cloudy With a Chance of Sun

-Despite what you may see in countless photos and videos (we’re guilty) Scotland has some notorious weather.
-Expect clouds, rain, wind, sideways rain, fog, and the occasional sun even in the summer.
+Despite what you may see in countless photos and videos (we’re guilty), Scotland has some notorious weather.
+An important Scotland travel tip to know is that you should expect clouds, rain, wind, sideways rain, fog, and the occasional sun even in the summer.

 Forget the umbrella!
-Wind + Umbrella = Not Good If you want to know more we’ve got a packing post for Scotland!
+Wind + Umbrella = Not Good If you want to know more, we’ve got a packing post for Scotland!